josemorenoasix/MegaFuse/README.md

 	$ fusermount -u $MOUNTPOINT
 	or # umount $MOUNTPOINT

+This project is forked from [here](https://github.com/Saoneth/MegaFuse), which is forked from the [original author](https://github.com/matteoserva/MegaFuse)
+I modified for OS X usage and add cache folder configuration.
-I'm currently accepting donations via paypal at the address of my main project
+The original author is currently accepting donations via paypal at the address of his main project

 	http://ygopro.it/web/modules.php?name=Donations&op=make